Takeno/mtg-policy-changes/ipg.md

 Examples

-- A. A player has small marks on a few of his sleeves.
+- A. A player has small marks on a few of their sleeves.
 The markings are on a Mountain, a Loxodon Hierarch, and a Lightning Helix.

-- B. A player without sleeves has several foil cards that stand out significantly from the rest of her deck.
+- B. A player without sleeves has several foil cards that stand out significantly from the rest of their deck.

 - C. The basic lands in a player’s unsleeved deck are from a set with notably lighter backs.